Spencer Steer Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.75 team ERA ranks 26th among all league pitching staffs.
+- The Nationals' 4.79 team ERA ranks 26th across all MLB pitching staffs.

-- Nationals pitchers combine to give up 114 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- Nationals pitchers combine to surrender the fourth-most home runs in baseball (117 total, 1.4 per game).

-- Corbin (5-9) gets the starting nod for the Nationals in his 18th start of the season.
-He's put together a 4.93 ERA in 96 2/3 innings pitched, with 66 strikeouts.

-- In his most recent appearance on Wednesday, the left-hander threw seven scoreless innings against the Seattle Mariners while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.